-SBEM Calculations review any provide a clear view of the carbon emissions and energy performance of the property as well as ensuring compliance to Building regulations Part L2.
+SBEM Calculations review and provide a clear view of the carbon emissions and energy performance of the property as well as ensuring compliance to Building Regulations Part L2.

 Compliance is displayed through a BRUKL report, the calculations produce a BER & TER for the property,

 If the BER is lower than the TER the building complies with Building Regulations Part L2, as the target and building emission rates are both calculated and specific to each dwelling, it is always important to have SBEM Calculations completed at a design stage where possible.

 If the use of renewable energy sources has been used within the building, such as air/ground source heat pumps, Solar PV, Solar thermal, wind turbines, these can all be accounted for within the SBEM calculations.

 When do you need to have SBEM Calculations carried out?

 When it comes to having your SBEM calculations carried out, we always recommend this be done as early as possible, completing the calculations during your project’s design process can iron out any potential issues before the project breaks ground.
 With Building Regulations pushing for a greener more sustainable construction industry, it is always worth ensuring that your project complies right at the get-go.